-Spotting a live louse is often the only sign of an infestation.
-Nits alone doesn't confirm an infestation.
+Spotting a live louse or nymph (a young louse) is often the only sign of an infestation.
+Seeing nits alone doesn't confirm an infestation.
 In many children, head lice don't cause any discomfort.
 When symptoms do happen, the most common problem is itching that may start weeks or even months after the lice move in.

-Itching from lice is caused by an allergic reaction to their bites.
-Scratching may lead to sores or raw skin on the scalp.
-Although uncommon, sores related to scratching can become infected by skin bacteria.
-Call a doctor promptly if the skin becomes red, swollen, or painful; or the lymph nodes in the neck become tender.
+The itching from lice is caused by an allergic reaction to the bug bites.
+A lot of scratching may lead to sores or raw skin on the scalp.
+It's not common, but sores from scratching can become infected.
+Call a doctor quickly if the skin becomes red, swollen, or painful; or the lymph nodes in the neck become tender.
 These may be signs of a skin infection.

 Head lice will not go away on their own.
 If you suspect your child has an infestation, there are several steps you should take right away.
-Take your child to the doctor to confirm the diagnosis.
+Call your doctor to confirm the diagnosis.
 Notify your child's day care or school so other students can be checked.
 Examine all other members of the household for signs of lice.
 Finally, treat everyone who's infected at the same time.

-You can find lice-killing treatments over the counter.
+You can find lice killing treatments over the counter.
 They are made from extracts of chrysanthemums or a synthetic version that is similar.
 They are considered safe, but they may not be recommended for young children.
-These products kill live lice but not nits.
-Follow instructions on the label carefully regarding how long the medication should be left on the hair and how it should be washed off.
+SOMETIMES LICE ARE RESISTANT to these.
+Speak to your doctor about whether the lice in your area are resistant to these drugs.
+No matter what you treat with, follow instructions on the label carefully for how long the medication should be left on the hair and how it should be washed off.
 A second treatment may be needed 9 to 10 days later.
-If two treatments don't do the job, see your doctor for stronger medication.

-Although lice don't survive long on bedding, it's best to wash the sheets of anyone being treated for lice.
+Although lice don't survive long when not on a human, it's best to wash the bedding of anyone being treated for lice.
 Clothing worn in the past 48 hours should also be washed in hot water.
 While parents are sometimes told to clean and quarantine all of a child's stuffed animals, experts say this is not necessary.
-If your child sleeps with a favorite plush toy, put it in a hot dryer for 20 minutes.
-That should kill any lice.
+If your child sleeps with a favorite plush toy, put it in a hot dryer for 30 minutes.
+That should kill any creepy-crawlies.

 Some parents claim mayonnaise, white vinegar, or tea tree oil are effective natural remedies for head lice.
 Mayonnaise is said to smother lice if it's applied thickly and kept on overnight under a shower cap.
 Vinegar is rumored to dissolve the glue that keeps nits stuck to the hair.
-While there is no scientific evidence to support these home remedies, pediatricians say there's no harm in trying them, but don't use them as the main treatment.
+While there is no scientific evidence to support these home remedies, pediatricians say there's no harm in trying them, but you should not rely on them as being your main treatment.

-Using a fine-toothed comb also helps.
+Fine-toothed combs are another way to get rid of lice.
 This comb has teeth fine enough to pull out lice and their nits.
 It worked for the ancient Egyptians -- nit combs have been found in their tombs.
 The drawback is that it takes time and patience to comb every last nit out of a child's hair.
-It may be more effective to comb the hair after treating with a medicated shampoo to get rid of any stragglers.
+It is more effective to comb the hair after treating with a medicated shampoo to get rid of any stragglers.